House of Commons of England: Development of independence

-The influence of the Crown was increased by the civil wars of the late fifteenth century, which signficantly diminished the power of the great noblemen.
+The influence of the Crown was increased by the civil wars of the late fifteenth century, which significantly diminished the power of the great noblemen.
 Both houses of Parliament held little power during the ensuing years, and the absolute supremacy of the Sovereign was restored.
 The domination of the monarch grew further under the House of Tudor in the early sixteenth century as Henry VII grew fiscally independent.
 The Reformation Parliament, called by Henry VIII after Cardinal Wolsey failed to secure a divorce from Catherine of Aragon and sitting from 1529 to 1536 made laws affecting all aspects of national life, but especially with regard to religious matters previously reserved to the church.
 Though acting at the behest and under the direction of the King and his leading minister, Thomas Cromwell, Parliament was acquiring universal legal competence and responsibility for all matters affecting the realm.

 When the House of Stuart came to the English throne in 1603, the dependence of the Crown on Parliament for sufficient revenue to fund the operations of government returned as an issue and point of leverage.
 The first two Stuart monarchs, James I and Charles I, provoked conflicts with the Commons over issues such as taxation, religion, and royal powers.

 The differences between Charles I and Parliament were great, and resulted in the English Civil War, in which the armed forces of Parliament were victorious.
 In December 1648 the House of Commons was purged by the New Model Army, which was supposed to be subservient to Parliament.
 Pride's Purge was the only military coup in English history.
 Subsequently, Charles I was beheaded and the Upper House was abolished.
 The unicameral Parliament that remained was later referred to by critics as the Rump Parliament, as it consisted only of a small selection of Members of Parliament approved by the army – some of whom were soldiers themselves.
 In 1653, when leading figures in this Parliament began to disagree with the army, it was dissolved by Oliver Cromwell.
 However, the monarchy and the House of Lords were both restored with the Commons in 1660.
 The influence of the Crown had been decreased, and was further diminished after James II was deposed in the Glorious Revolution of 1688 and the Bill of Rights 1689 was enacted.